 In order to manage the thermal properties of the module, the firmware simply uses the temperature measurement of the heat sink to set the fan speed calculated on the following basis: –

 Controlling a 4-wire fan is pretty easy, the specification developed by Intel describes the electrical interface and requirements for both fan control as well as fan manufacturers.
-I have added it as a download on this page for convenience.
+I have added the Intel 4-Wire PWM Controlled Fan Spec as a download on this page for convenience.
 The fan I tested and used in the video above runs at about 1500 RPM to 3400 RPM with a 0-100% duty cycle on the PWM control signal.
 The taco output is open collector and provides 2 pulses per revolution.